NickshihU7/EE6470/HW7/README.md

 <div align="center"> <img src="hw7.png" width="80%"/> </div>

-To make it run parallelly, the 16-pt inputs are partitioned into two 8-pt inputs for both real and imaginary parts.
-In addition, the 16-pts DIF FFT is replaced with two 8-pt DIF FFT.
+To make it run parallelly, the 256x256 input matrix of bitmap is partitioned into two 128x256 matrixes.
 The way to partition the input data is as follows.

 	int start_width = width / PROCESSORS * hart_id, end_width = width / PROCESSORS * hart_id + width / PROCESSORS;
     unsigned char  buffer[4] = {0};